MLK holiday offers stage for Democratic hopefuls

 #ReadLocal

 Two candidates who have already opened exploratory committees — Sens.
-Elizabeth Warren of Massachusetts and Kirsten Gillibrand of New York — will also appear at King-centered events.
+Elizabeth Warren of Massachusetts and Kirsten Gillibrand of New York — were also appearing at King-centered events.

 While the Democratic field for 2020 is only beginning to take shape, the year that would have marked King's 90th birthday gives the party's prominent members a valuable opportunity to address race and, potentially, draw a contrast between their own views and those of President Donald Trump, whose approach to questions of racial justice has sparked criticism from multiple minority groups since he took office.

-How Democratic contenders, both those officially in the race and those still mulling campaigns, celebrated the King holiday:
+What Democratic contenders, both those officially in the race and those still mulling campaigns, said Monday while celebrating the King holiday:

 MICHAEL BLOOMBERG

-Bloomberg says far too many U.S. politicians don't "seem to give a damn" about the victims of gun violence.
+Speaking at the same event as Biden, Bloomberg said far too many U.S. politicians don't "seem to give a damn" about the victims of gun violence.

-He made the remark Monday during speech at a breakfast celebrating King's life that was held by the Rev. Al Sharpton in Washington.

 Bloomberg said many politicians care more about "getting re-elected than saving lives."
 He spoke of his own efforts to reduce gun violence, including millions of his own fortune that he's spent supporting gun control initiatives.

-His speech to the predominantly African-American crowd focused on policies he championed while New York's mayor, such as his efforts to improve schools and reduce neighborhood pollution.
+His speech focused on policies he championed while New York's mayor, such as his efforts to improve schools and reduce neighborhood pollution.
 And he highlighted how he apologized to the fiancee of Sean Bell, a black man who was shot to death by New York police in 2006, just hours before the man's wedding.
 At the time Bloomberg was critical of officers, who he said used excessive force.

-He spoke to a gathering of Sharpton's National Action Network for about 20 minutes.

 BERNIE SANDERS